yuusoft-org/jempl/docs/AST.md

 - `$for post in sortDate(posts):` - Sort array before iteration
 - `$for item in filterBy(items, 'active', true):` - Filter array
 - `$for item in take(sortBy(items, 'score'), 5):` - Nested functions

+Functions must return arrays when used as loop iterables.
+The parser validates this during the parse phase and provides clear error messages if a function returns a non-array value.

+**Nested vs Non-Nested Loops:**
+The `flatten` property determines whether the loop results should be flattened into the parent array (nested) or create a new array structure (non-nested).
+This is automatically determined during parsing based on the loop's position and body structure:
+- `flatten: false` - Non-nested loops that create new array structures (default behavior)
+- `flatten: true` - Nested loops that flatten results into the parent array

 ### 9. Object Node